Healthcare System in Colombia for Expats

 - You must have health coverage that covers you in Colombia to apply for a VISA and your renewals

-- Once you receive your Visa and Cedula you can apply for the EPS/Sura medical coverage
+- Once you receive your Visa and Cedula, you can apply for the EPS/Sura medical coverage

 - Check your immunizations and vaccines and make sure you have the necessary shots for the region

-- Bring your medications and provide access to your medical history for your new doctor in Colombia – you may want to consider having the records translated into Spanish.
+- Bring your medications and provide access to your medical history for your new doctor in Colombia.
+You may want to consider having the records translated into Spanish.

 - Know the emergency numbers, including 123 for police, 132 for fire, and 125 for medical emergencies.
 Have your insurance information readily available.